adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Permit me to make the happy unhappy," said he at last.
 "The pleasure of destroying innocent and harmless people."

 "Ah!
 For that reason alone we will aid you," cried the First and Foremost.
-"Go home, and tell your king that as soon as

-his tunnel is finished the Phanfasms will be with him and lead his legions to the conquest of Oz.
+"Go home, and tell your king that as soon as his tunnel is finished the Phanfasms will be with him and lead his legions to the conquest of Oz.
 We will use the tunnel to conquer the Land of Oz!"

-How they Matched **the Fuddles**1
+## How they Matched the Fuddles1

-Dorothy and her fellow travelers rode away from the Cut- tenclip village.
+Dorothy and her fellow travelers rode away from the Cuttenclip village.
 They took the main road again and proceeded pleasantly through the pretty farming country.
 When evening came they stopped at a dwelling and were joyfully welcomed.

 Early next morning, after a good breakfast, they climbed into the red wagon.
 The weather is always beautiful in Oz, and this morning the air was cool and refreshing and the sunshine brilliant and delightful.
 In about an hour they saw a sign-post,